 Keep your compost pile moist by adding more water when needed.
-Break up the leaves in your compost bin regularly, but be careful with this one because if you break them too much they will take longer to decompose.
+Break up the leaves in your compost bin regularly, but be careful with this one because if you break them too much, they will take longer to decompose.

 See Related: Best Books on Pollution

-What are good alternatives instead of burning leaves?
+What are good alternatives to burning leaves?